fnordfish/Ext_HistoryManager/README.md

   * Ext.ux.HashListener : Supplies a very simple interface to mimic a cross-browser back/farward buttons functionality through the browser hash.
 It uses only 1 method to do this - updateHash, and only 1 Event - 'hash-changed'.
   * Ext.ux.HistoryManager : This class is built on-top of the HashListener to supplly an Observer interface to the HashListener.
-  * Hashtable : An external library used to get a real hash-table implementation the HashListener is watching (http://www.timdown.co.uk/jshashtable/)
+  * Ext.ux.HistoryManager.SimpleMap : Provides a simple Object-Map avoiding the trouble of reserved key names

 In general, this is a Ext JS 3.1.0 rip-off of the [MooTools' HashListener done by Arieh Glazer](http://github.com/arieh/HistoryManager).
 I've added some useful stuff, which will be available in my [MooTools' HistoryManager fork](http://github.com/fnordfish/HistoryManager) and switched the default hash serialization to use url query syntax.